-MassDEP possesses the statutory and regulatory authority, under the water quality standards and/or the State Clean Water Act (CWA), to implement and enforce the provisions of the TMDL, including requirements for N loading reductions from on-site subsurface wastewater disposal systems.
+MassDEP possesses the statutory and regulatory authority, under the water quality standards and/or the State Clean Water Act (CWA), to implement and enforce the provisions of the TMDL through its many permitting programs, including requirements for N loading reductions from on-site subsurface wastewater disposal systems.
 However, because most non-point source controls are voluntary, reasonable assurance is based on the commitment of the locality involved.
-Barnstable has demonstrated this commitment through the comprehensive wastewater planning that they initiated well before the generation of the TMDL.
+Falmouth has demonstrated this commitment through the comprehensive wastewater planning that they initiated well before the generation of the TMDL.
 The Town expects to use the information in this TMDL to generate support from their citizens to take the necessary steps to remedy existing problems related to N loading from on-site subsurface wastewater disposal systems, stormwater, and runoff (including fertilizers), and to prevent any future degradation of these valuable resources.
 Moreover, reasonable assurances that the TMDL will be implemented include enforcement of regulations; availability of financial incentives; and local, state, and federal programs for pollution control.
 Storm water NPDES permit coverage will address discharges from municipally owned storm water drainage systems.
 Enforcement of regulations controlling non-point discharges include local implementation of the Commonwealth's Wetlands Protection Act and Rivers Protection Act; Title 5 regulations for on-site subsurface wastewater disposal systems, and other local regulations such as the Town of Rehoboth's stable regulations.
 Financial incentives include federal funds available under Sections 319, 604 and 104(b) programs of the CWA, which are provided as part of the Performance Partnership Agreement between MassDEP and EPA.
 Other potential funds and assistance are available through Massachusetts' Department of Agriculture's Enhancement Program and the United States Department of Agriculture's Natural Resources Conservation Services.
 Additional financial incentives include income tax credits for Title 5 upgrades and low interest loans for Title 5 on-site subsurface wastewater disposal system upgrades available through municipalities participating in this portion of the state revolving fund program.

-As the town implements this TMDL, the TMDL values (kg/day of nitrogen) will not be used by MassDEP as an enforcement tool.
+As the towns implement this TMDL, the TMDL values (kg/day of nitrogen) will not be used by MassDEP as an enforcement tool, but may be used by local communities as a management tool.
 There will be slight variations in these values depending on the scenario the towns use to implement it.
-They are also modeled values and thus would be very awkward and difficult to use as an enforcement tool.
-There could also be slight variations between the actual nitrogen concentration at the sentinel stations and the site specific target threshold nitrogen concentration at the sentinel stations as the nitrogen load is reduced and the waterbodies begin to approach the water quality standards (Description of the Applicable Water

-Quality Standards section).
+They are also modeled values and thus would be inappropriate to use as an enforcement tool.
+There could also be slight variations between the actual nitrogen concentration at the sentinel stations and the site specific target threshold nitrogen concentration at the sentinel stations as the nitrogen load is reduced and the waterbodies begin to approach the water quality standards (Description of the Applicable Water Quality Standards section).
 It will be these latter two standards, the nitrogen concentration at the sentinel station and more importantly, the applicable water quality standards that will be used as the measure of full implementation and compliance with these water quality standards.
+This page left intentionally blank.

+Appendix A

-Appendix A: Summarizes the nitrogen concentrations for Centerville River - East Bay embayment system (from Chapter VI of the accompanying MEP Technical Report)
+Summarizes the nitrogen concentrations for Little Pond embayment system (from Chapter VI of the accompanying MEP Technical Report)